+Do: Don't:

-Do: Don't: Be accessible and receptive Jump to conclusions Take it seriously Try to force disclosure • Reassure the child that they are right to tell you Speculate or accuse Make careful notes Make promises you can't keep • Get prompt help and assistance.
-Promise confidentiality • Take a statement.
+Be accessible and receptive Jump to conclusions

+Take it seriously Try to force disclosure

+• Reassure the child that they are right to tell Speculate or accuse

+you Make promises you can't keep

+Make careful notes Promise confidentiality

+Get prompt help and assistance.
+Take a statement.